sisl/VisionBasedAircraftDAA/src/data_generation/README.md

 ## Generating the Dataset

 1. Open XPlane in full screen mode
-2. Toggle to View > Internal > Forward with No Display
-3. In the src folder, run `python3 -m data_generation.generate_traffic_data --label`.
+2. In the src folder, run `python3 -m data_generation.generate_traffic_data --label`.
 (This will run both the data generation and labeling processes in sequence.
 If you run the same command without the `--label` flag, you can subsequently call `python3 -m data_generation.label_traffic_data` and enter the name of the dataset you would like to label when requested.)
-4. Quickly toggle to have XPlane in the foreground and wait for the images to be generated.
+3. Quickly toggle to have XPlane in the foreground and wait for the images to be generated.

 ## Checking the Bounding Boxes